fdonnet/ubik_accounting/README.md

 }
 ```

-Example above with an update command:
+Example above with an add command:

 1) Receive a message from the message bus and map it to EF Model
 2) Call the service
 3) Match the `Either<Left,Right>`
-4) If right => publish a Added event (pub/sub), SaveAsync in db
+4) If right => publish an Added event (pub/sub), SaveAsync in db
-5) If right => With masstransit outbox enabled, the message is not published if the db is not updated
+5) If right => with masstransit outbox enabled, the message is not published if the db is not updated
 6) If right => send the response on message bus
-7) If left => send the err response on message bus (Masstransit authorize to send `<result,error>`msg too) and it allows to doesn't trigger an exception that will finish in an error queue if your error is a predictable one.
+7) If left => send the err response on message bus (Masstransit authorize to send `<result,error>`msg too) and it allows to not trigger an exception that will finish in an error queue if your error is a predictable one.

 #### In Features / controller layer